polyfy/polylith/readme.md

 # Tagging

+Tags are used in Polylith to mark points in time where we concider the whole codebase (workspace) to be in a valid state, for example that everything compiles and that all the tests and the `check` command executes without errors.
+This is then used by the [test](#test) command to run the tests incrementally, by only executing the affected tests, which substantially speeds up the tests.

 The way we mark a `stable point in time` is to tag it with git (-f tells git to reuse the tag if already exists):
 ```sh
 git tag -f stable-lisa